 Snacks and Diabetes Overview

 Diabetes is a chronic illness that affects one in every 10 U.S. citizens.
-It’s when a person’s body isn’t able to produce as much insulin as it should.
+It’s when a person’s body can’t produce as much insulin as it should.

 To help you understand why this can be a problem, let’s look at the role of the hormone.